 - Rename all the documents

-This is the process I’ve found out to be the fastest.
-With this, I don’t have to rename the files on my phone which is great since my fingers don’t seem to be able to work on a phone :s
+This is the process I have found out to be the fastest.
+With this, I do not have to rename the files on my phone which is great since my fingers do not seem to be able to work on a phone :s

 In the end, I still kept a few documents.
-You may say I’m not paperless.
-Since I got rid of about 99% of my documents, I think I still deserve the paperless title ;) It’s a very small set that does not take a lot of room.
-I don’t need a binder for it.
+You may say I am not paperless.
+Since I got rid of about 99% of my documents, I think I still deserve the paperless title.
+If you do not think so, you can call me paperlite!
+It is a very small set that does not take a lot of room.
+I do not even need a binder for it.

 Here is a few things I decided to keep: